 Nisida

-Nisida is a tiny island which blends into the foot of Mount Posilippo not very far from Naples.
-Berlioz made a short visit there.
-Here is how he describes the excursion in his Memoirs (chapter 41):
+Nisida — which Berlioz sometimes calls Nisita — is a tiny island which blends into the foot of Mount Posilippo not very far from Naples.
+Berlioz made a short visit there, which can be dated precisely to October 7, 1831 from the passage in a letter to his family where he describes it that same day (CG no. 244):

 I was strolling nonchalantly along the shore, moved at the thought of poor Tasso, whose modest tomb I had visited with Mendelssohn a few months earlier in Rome at the convent of Sant’Onofrio, and absorbed in reflections on the misfortune of poets who are poets of the heart, etc. etc. All of a sudden Tasso makes me think of Cervantes, Cervantes of his charming pastorale Galatea, Galatea of the delightful figure named Nisida who shines next to her in the novel, Nisida of the island in the Bay of Pozzuoli which bears that charming name, and I am seized unexpectedly with an irresistible desire to visit it.